autodesk-tandem/tutorial-rest/README.md

   const FACILITY_URN = 'YOUR_FACILITY_URN';
   ```
 4. Check `main` function and place breakpoints as needed.
 5. Start debugger.
-During debugging use debuger windows to inspect values of variables.
+During debugging use the debuger windows to inspect values of variables.

 ## Examples
 The examples are organized into multiple folders based on topic: